BBO Discussion Forums: The ACBL does it again - BBO Discussion Forums

 I think the concern is more about familiarity than difficulty of defense.

-#45 User is offline mycroft
+#45 User is online mycroft

 • Secretary Bird